AriFordsham/GHCWiki/injective-type-families.md

 Cons:

-- user must supply kind signature for the result
+- user might accidentally write `type family Plus a b :: nat` instead of `type family Plus a b :: Nat` and then get some weird compilation errors if the kind signature was essential to make the code compile.

 ## Real-life use cases